Wilfongjt/ables/bin/able.md

 * retrieve all results on reauest set result value by key
 ## The Idea
- Reference tree branch with a stack
+ Reference tree branch with github stack

  eg markdown